nestauk/grjobs/README.md

 Where the model takes a list of dictionaries of job adverts as input.

 **NOTE:** the job advert will need to be structured identically to jobs in the database i.e. the job advert must be a dictionary with keys `job_title_raw` and `description` containing the job title and job description as values.
+Also note that the model was originally built to identify jobs within the [Open Jobs Observatory (OJO) database](https://github.com/nestauk/ojd_daps) and so may not generalise as well to all job adverts.

 ## [INTERNAL] Training/applying the model